 LIONs are aiming to hit the LinkedIn ceiling, which is 30,000 connections.
 They’ll display their connection counts in their profile headlines, they wear their numbers like a badge of pride.
 But while it can be valuable, it’s also questionable as to how effective that strategy can be.
 Like, you’d think a lot of those disengaged connections are tuning them out, and if 95% of those connections aren’t listening, and only 5% are, that connection number’s not really indicative of anything much, right?
 But then again, if it’s 5% of 30,000 people…

-There are various approaches to connecting and none is definitively correct, but what you do need to look out for is spammers.
-That's right, LinkedIn has spammers too, and they're after that which can hurt you the most – your personal details.
+There are various approaches to connecting and none is definitively correct, but what you do need to look out for is scammers.
+That’s right, LinkedIn has scammers too, and they’re after that which can hurt you the most.

-For some odd reason, LinkedIn spammers will often use the same image on a heap of profiles – and not only that, they'll cut and paste different faces onto the same image, creating this odd, uncanny valley, feel, like something's not quite right.
-And something isn't right, they're spammers and they're trying to connect with you for their own insidious purposes.
+For some odd reason, LinkedIn scammers will often use the same image on a heap of profiles – and not only that, they’ll cut and paste different faces onto the same image, creating this odd feeling, like something’s not quite right.
+And something isn’t right, they’re scammers and they’re trying to connect with you for their own insidious purposes.
 What are those purposes, you ask?

-LinkedIn spammers primarily make money from information, by stealing your personal data.
-Spammers connect with as many people as they can to collect this data, which they can then on-sell to whomever might want to buy it.
+LinkedIn scammers primarily make money from information, by stealing your personal data.
+Scammers connect with as many people as they can to collect this data, which they can then on-sell to whomever might want to buy it.

-An annoyance, as with any spam, but generally easy to spot, if you know what you're looking for – anyone who you don't know, who has no relation to you or your industry and for whom there's no obvious reason for them to be sending you a request to connect, pretty likely they're spammers and should be dealt with accordingly.
-Helpfully, LinkedIn offers a handy ‘Report as Spam' option on any connection request, click on it and save us all from future hassle.
+An annoyance, as with any scam, but generally easy to spot, if you know what you’re looking for – anyone who you don’t know, who has no relation to you or your industry and for whom there’s no obvious reason for them to be sending you a request to connect, pretty likely they’re scammers and should be dealt with accordingly.
+Helpfully, LinkedIn offers a handy ‘Report profile’ option on any connection request, click on it and save us all from future hassle.

 The science of connectivity

 Of course, not everyone needs to prove their value via LinkedIn metrics.
-Not every hiring manager in every business is going to check your LinkedIn profile, and of the ones that do, not all of them will care how many connections you do or don't have.
-But a rising number of recruiters are sourcing or vetting candidates based on their LinkedIn profile information.
-How big a factor your profile is is dictated by the individual hiring manager making the call.
+Not every hiring manager in every business is going to check your LinkedIn profile.
+But these days recruiters are sourcing or vetting candidates based on their LinkedIn profile information.

 While there are no definitive rules on what you need to do, hopefully these guidelines can help you create and improve your LinkedIn profile to best support your professional skills and experience – whilst also saving you from the hassle of some spammer clogging your inbox with ‘unbelievably amazing super’ discount deals.